digitalocean/container-blueprints/DOKS-CI-CD/README.md

 1. First, a short introduction is given for each component (such as Kaniko, Tekton, Argo CD, Knative, etc).
 Each introductory section also tries to explain the role of each component in this guide.
 2. Then, you will be guided through the installation steps for each component, using the DigitalOcean 1-click apps marketplace.
-3. Next, you will configure Knative Eventing to react on GitHub events and trigger the CI/CD pipeline.
+3. Next, you will configure required components, such as Knative Serving, Eventing, etc. to react on GitHub events and trigger the CI/CD pipeline.
-4. Final steps would be to implement and test the CI/CD setup (using Knative, Tekton and Argo CD), and deploy a sample Knative application.
+4. Final steps would be to implement and test the CI/CD flow, and deploy a sample Knative application ([2048 game](https://en.wikipedia.org/wiki/2048_(video_game)).

 ## Table of Contents